Treasury Yield Curve

-A normal yield curve is when investors are confident, and shy away from long-term notes, causing those yields to rise steeply.
+A normal yield curve is when investors are confident.
+They shy away from long-term notes, causing those yields to rise steeply.
 That means they expect the economy will grow quickly.

 What does this mean to you?
 Mortgage interest rates and other loans follow the yield curve.
 When there's a normal yield curve, a 30-year fixed mortgage will require you to pay much higher interest rates than a 15-year mortgage.
 If you can swing the payments, you'd be much better off, in the long run, trying to qualify for the 15-year mortgage.